maxdan94/NeighSim/README.md

 It will print values in the terminal to plot a histogram with 0.1 bucket-size.

 The programs will be faster if the input graph has small degrees.
 Indeed, the running time is in $O(\sum_{u\in V} d(u)^2)$.
 If the program does not scale, because there are too many nodes with a very high degree, then just remove these hubs:

 ./rmhub max-degree neti.txt neto.txt
 - max-degree is the maximum allowed degree.
 For instance 10,000.
 - neti.txt is the input directed graph: "source target" on each line. node's IDs should be integer, preferably from 0 to n-1.
 - neto.txt is the output directed graph: (with hubs removed).

+Or just consider the neighbors with a degree lower than an input threshold:

+./sim_nohub p dmax net.txt
+- p is the number of threads to use (nearly optimal degree of parallelism)
+- dmax is the degrre threshold: only common neighbors with degree smaller or equal to dmax will be considered
+- net.txt is the input directed graph "source target" on each line.
+Node's IDs should be integers, preferably from 0 to n-1.
+It will print values in the terminal to plot a histogram with 0.1 bucket-size.

+./jaccard_opt_nohub p a dmax net.txt
+- p is the number of threads to use (nearly optimal degree of parallelism)
+- a is the input threshold : only similarities higher than this threshold
+- dmax is the degrre threshold: only common neighbors with degree smaller or equal to dmax will be considered
+- net.txt is the input directed graph "source target" on each line.
+Node's IDs should be integers, preferably from 0 to n-1.
+It will print values in the terminal to plot a histogram with 0.1 bucket-size.

 ## Modification: